slint-ui/slint/docs/langref/src/concepts/purity.md

 notified, so that the next time their value is read, their binding is re-evaluated.

 For any reactive system to work well, bindings evaluation should be "pure":
-Evaluating a property shouldn't have side-effects on other properties or change any observable state but the property itself.
+Evaluating a property shouldn't have side-effects nor change any observable state but the property itself.
 Side effects are problematic because it's not always clear when they will happen: Lazy evaluation may change their order or affect whether they happen at all.
 In addition, changes to